 7. If you don’t use a domain in your network, you may leave this field empty.
 Click on the “Continue” button to proceed.

-11. Configure the system clock by setting the desired time zone and click “Continue“.
+11. Configure the system clock by setting the desired time zone and clicking “Continue.”

 13. Then, select which disk you want to use for partitioning.
 There should be only one option.
 Select “ATA VBOX HARDDISK” and click “Continue“.

 15. The wizard gives you an overview of the configured partitions.
-Select the “Finish Partitioning and Write changes to disk” which should be selected by default and click “Continue“.
+Next, select the “Finish Partitioning and Write changes to disk,” which should be selected by default, and click “Continue.”

-16. Choose “Yes” to confirm write changes to disk and click “Continue“.
+16. Choose “Yes” to confirm changes to the disk and click “Continue.”

-17. Installation of your base system will be start.
-Wait for sometime and let the process continue.
+17. Installation of your base system will start.
+Wait for some time and let the process continue.

-19. Now the second part of the installation of Kali Linux on VirtualBox will be begin.
+19. The second part of installing Kali Linux on VirtualBox will begin.
 This step will take some time to complete, so have patience.

-20. Since there is no other operating systems and boot loaders on a virtual disk, it is necessary to install GRUB.
-Select “Yes” and click “Continue“.
+20. Since no other operating systems and boot loaders are on a virtual disk, it is necessary to install GRUB.
+Select “Yes” and click “Continue.”

-21. Now you will be asked to select boot loader device for GRUB installation.
-Select “/dev/sda” and click “Continue“.
+21. You will be asked to select a boot loader device for GRUB installation.
+Select “/dev/sda” and click “Continue.”